Yanick Moreira

-Yanick Pires Moreira (born July 31, 1991) is an Angolan professional basketball player for Kolossos Rodou of the Greek Basket League.
+Yanick Pires Moreira (born July 31, 1991) is an Angolan professional basketball player who plays for Petro de Luanda of the Angolan Basketball League and the Basketball Africa League (BAL).
 He played two seasons of college basketball for the SMU Mustangs.

 Early life and college career

 From 2008 to 2011, Moreira played for Primeiro de Agosto of the Angolan League before moving to the United States to attend South Plains College.
 After playing two seasons with South Plains, he transferred to Southern Methodist University where he graduated in 2015.
 Moreira was called for goaltending on a three-point field goal by Bryce Alford, in the closing seconds of the Mustangs' second-round game of the 2015 NCAA Men's Division I Basketball Tournament against UCLA.
 Moreira took responsibility for the loss, saying "It's all my fault.
 I should have let the ball hit the rim.
 I shouldn't have made that mistake as a senior."